-In particular, we have developed a formal model of MapReduce programs suitable for optimization (comprising a functional model and a cost model), an approach to model MapReduce programs that operate on lists instead of on multisets only, a total of four optimization rules for MapReduce programs formulated on top of our formal model, and a series of experiments to validate the model and the optimization rules.
+In particular, we have developed a formal model of MapReduce programs suitable for optimization (comprising a functional model and a cost model), an approach to write MapReduce programs that operate on lists instead of on multisets only, a total of four optimization rules for MapReduce programs formulated on top of our formal model, and a series of experiments to validate the model and the optimization rules.

 We believe that the development of MapReduce programs, for example using Hadoop, benefits from the use of a formal functional model and cost model.
-Our work is a first step on the way to better understand and ease MapReduce programming, and further step shall follow:
+Our work is a first step on the way to easier MapReduce programming.